Regular visitors will notice some changes to the site today.

-In my last post I talked about watching a talk by Steven Goodwin at Barcamp Berkshire this year.
+In my previous site, I talked about watching a talk by Steven Goodwin at Barcamp Berkshire.
 He’s been into Home Automation for quite a while now, and his system is based around a X10 for network.
 X10 has been around for a while (since 1975 apparently) and despite its critics it still remains one of the dominant protocols used today.
 But as I knew from doing a little reading, it’s far from the only contender.
 Continue reading